ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

     {data}`~virtual_rainforest.core.base_model.MODEL_REGISTRY`, under the
     {attr}`~virtual_rainforest.core.base_model.BaseModel.model_name` attribute for the class.

-1. The `__init__.py` file also needs to register the JSONSchema file for the module.
-The {meth}`~virtual_rainforest.core.config.register_schema` function checks the schema file can be loaded and is valid JSONSchema, and then adds the schema to the {data}`~virtual_rainforest.core.config.SCHEMA_REGISTRY`.
-The schema must also be registered under the {attr}`~virtual_rainforest.core.base_model.BaseModel.model_name` attribute: it is simplest to do this by using the imported class attribute directly!
+1. The `__init__.py` file also needs to register the JSONSchema file for the module, and also add any constants classes to the registry.
+Both of these things are handled by the {func}`~virtual_rainforest.core.base_model.register_model` helper function.
+This function checks that the schema file can be loaded and is valid JSONSchema, and then adds the schema to the {data}`~virtual_rainforest.core.config.SCHEMA_REGISTRY`.
+It also automatically discovers constants classes and adds them to the {data}`~virtual_rainforest.core.constants.CONSTANTS_REGISTRY`.

-1. Any constants classes also need to be added to the registry.
-The {meth}`~virtual_rainforest.core.constants.register_constants_class` function imports the relevant constants class and adds it to the {data}`~virtual_rainforest.core.constants.CONSTANTS_REGISTRY`.

 The resulting `__init__.py` file should then look something like this: